HJNVR/high_priority_papers/README.md

 - src folder (11 py files to generate features for each of the 11 papers)
 - config file (json file containing necessary parameters such as start/end dates for raw data query/download)
-- pre-processing (standardized codes for pre-processing data, if applicable)
+- pre-processing (standardized code for pre-processing data, if applicable)
 - test folder (unit test code for code testing)
 - raw_data folder (csv files, if applicable)
 - result folder (output files in csv format)